The Express: The Ernie Davis Story: Plot

-In 1961, Davis goes on to win the Heisman Trophy following his senior season in college.
-He later becomes a professional athlete in the National Football League and signs a contract with the Cleveland Browns.
+In 1961, Davis wins the Heisman Trophy following his senior season in college.
+He then becomes a professional athlete in the National Football League and signs a contract with the Cleveland Browns.
 Later, however, following a series of health concerns, Davis is taken to a hospital to undergo medical testing.
-During a routine practice session, team owner Art Modell informs Davis he will be unable to play the upcoming season due to his condition.
+During a routine practice session, team owner Art Modell informs Davis that he will be unable to play the upcoming season due to his condition.
 Subsequently, Davis holds a press conference and announces he has been diagnosed with leukemia.
-No longer able to play, Schwartzwalder asks Davis to accompany him on a recruiting trip, to talk to highly prized prospect Floyd Little, who shows to be as much in awe of Davis as Davis had been earlier with Jim Brown.
-The Cleveland Browns honor Ernie by allowing him to suit up in uniform and join the team while running out before a televised game.
-Prior to the game, Schwartzwalder meets Davis and tells him that Little has decided to play at Syracuse.
+Schwartzwalder asks Davis to accompany him on a recruiting trip, to talk to highly prized prospect Floyd Little, who is as much in awe of Davis as Davis had been of Jim Brown.
+The Cleveland Browns honor Davis by allowing him to suit up in uniform and join the team while running out before a televised game.
+Prior to the game, Schwartzwalder tells him that Little has decided to play at Syracuse.

-The film's epilogue displays a series of graphics stating that Davis died on May 18, 1963, at the age of 23; while in condolence, President Kennedy expresses sympathy for Davis' fine character as a citizen and an athlete.
+The film's epilogue displays a series of graphics stating that Davis died on May 18, 1963, at 23; in condolence, President Kennedy expresses sympathy for Davis' fine character as a citizen and an athlete.